fernandozamoraj/thefzjmatrix/README.md

 # thefzjmatrix
 The Fzj Matrix is an executable that can run as a screen save a la matrix style.

+This repository contains all the code to build the application.
+It was written with an older version of Visual Studio 2003 I believe.
+So you may have to migrate the code to the latest version of Visual Studio.

 It behaves very similar to the screens that cyper and tank monitored.